 You will find one of the most interesting cuisines in the world in Israel.

 One of the must-try dishes of Israeli cuisine is Shakshuka.
-Common in the entire Middle East and even in Egypt, this is a very simple dish of poached eggs that is full of flavor and incredibly comforting.
+Common in the entire Middle East and even in Egypt, this is a very simple dish of poached eggs.
+It is full of flavor and incredibly comforting.

-The dish is prepared by lightly frying onions in good quality olive oil, adding chopped ripe tomatoes—they can be fresh or even canned—and preparing a light tomato sauce.
+The dish is prepared by lightly frying onions in good quality olive oil, adding chopped ripe tomatoes, and preparing a light tomato sauce.
+The tomatoes can be fresh or even canned.

-Spices and herbs (usually parsley but also basil and oregano) can be added for extra flavor.
+Spices and herbs can be added for extra flavor.
+You’ll usually find parsley seasoning Shakshuka, but also basil and oregano.
 The eggs are added at the end.
 Some recipes call for bell peppers, too.

 Variations can include all sorts of other vegetables such as mushrooms or even eggplant.